 - Represented an accounts receivable factor, and was able to procure a lucrative settlement during arbitration against the borrower’s account debtor who had initially refused to pay anything on the construction receivable.

 - Represented consignment vendors in large retail bankruptcy cases.
 Negotiated provisions in the DIP financing orders and sale orders protecting the consignment vendors’ interests in the goods which remained in the possession of the debtor.

 - Appointed by the Superior Court of New Jersey as a special master and receiver-in-aid of execution.

 - Camden County Bar Association – Debtor/Creditor Committee

 - Risk Management Association of Southern New Jersey – Secretary

 - Rutgers School of Law – Bankruptcy Pro Bono Project

-- Speaker, “Ethical Issues Arising from the Representation of Multiple Parties in a Chapter 11 Bankruptcy,” 19th Annual Hon.
+- “Ethical Issues Arising from the Representation of Multiple Parties in a Chapter 11 Bankruptcy,” 19th Annual Hon.
 William H. Gindin Bankruptcy Bench-Bar Conference (March 2017)